clearlinux/clear-linux-documentation/source/clear-linux/tutorials/aws-web/aws-web.rst

 *********************************************

 #.
 Start from your main AWS services console menu in your browser and select the
-   :guilabel:`EC2` text as shown in figure 1:
+   :guilabel:`EC2` text as shown in Figure 1:

    .. figure:: figures/aws-web-1.png
       :scale: 50 %